568083 - BOOST Application

 Applicants are required to demonstrate investment in projects by providing a minimum of $5,000 cash match.
 The cash match must be secured, dedicated to eligible expenses, a legitimate part of the proposed project and must be expended within the eligible funding period.
 The $5,000 match requirement may be raised through a combination of public and private sources but may not include in-kind donations of goods or services, unsecured funding, or loans.

-While the minimum match requirement is $5,000, competitive proposals will demonstrate broad-based financial support for the project and public funding sources adequately leveraged to seek and obtain private dollars.
+Competitive proposals will demonstrate broad-based financial support for the project and public funding sources adequately leveraged to seek and obtain private dollars.

-· Cash match constitutes actual cash contributed to direct project expenses by the applicant or other funding sources.
+- Cash match constitutes actual cash contributed to direct project expenses by the applicant or other funding sources.